aldreth/tarrant.org.uk/_posts/2005-08-07-sunday-beach.md

 tags: []
 comments: []
 ---

-<p>Went to Harlech beach - about a 20 minute drive.
-It's a lovely flat sandy beach, with views of Harlech Castle, the Llyn Peninsular and the Snowdonia hills behind it.
-The sea was nice and warm - much warmer than the North Sea.</p>
+Went to Harlech beach - about a 20 minute drive.
+It\'s a lovely flat sandy beach, with views of Harlech Castle, the Llyn Peninsular and the Snowdonia hills behind it.
+The sea was nice and warm - much warmer than the North Sea.

-<p>John got quite badly sunburnt unfortunately, due to not having his sun cream renewed often enough.</p>
+John got quite badly sunburnt unfortunately, due to not having his sun cream renewed often enough.